frostu8/seshat/Seshat.ExampleMod/README.md

 # Example Mod
 This project is an example mod.
-Seshat has no publicly exposed API, so the mod currently does absolutely nothing besides make an entry in the `Player.log` file, which you can find in `%APPDATA\..\LocalLow\Project Moon\LibraryOfRuina`.
+Seshat has no publicly exposed API, so the mod currently does absolutely nothing besides make an entry in the `ModLog.log` file, which you can find in `%APPDATA\..\LocalLow\Project Moon\LibraryOfRuina`.

 ## `seshat.toml`